 One easy way to identify an unsafe, amateur tree crew is by taking a look at their appearance when they trim limbs or cut down trees.
 Unsafe tree crews will forgo OSHA required safety gear and will simply wear street clothes and baseball caps for personal protection instead of helmets, safety glasses, and gloves.
 In addition, they regularly fail to use proper tree trimming and tree removal techniques, which can lead to dangerous accidents, injuries, and property damages.
 This might include standing on tree limbs while pruning without safety harnesses, the use of unstable ladders to reach high limbs, or chopping down heavy limbs without securing them first with ropes.
 Unsecured limbs can crash down onto people, property, or utility lines, causing severe injuries, substantial property damages, and even power outages.

-Finally, a residential or commercial property owner may face liability issues because of poor workmanship or safety issues due to using unsafe, amateur tree crews.
+Finally, a commercial property owner may face liability issues because of poor workmanship or safety issues due to using unsafe, amateur tree crews.
 Many amateur tree crews, especially the ones that solicit business door to door after a storm, lack proper commercial insurance coverage or licenses for their work.
-Hiring an uninsured tree crew can leave both residential and commercial property owners vulnerable to liability claims if the amateur tree crew causes injury or property damage to a neighbor or passerby.
+Hiring an uninsured tree crew can leave commercial property owners vulnerable to liability claims if the amateur tree crew causes injury or property damage to a neighbor or passerby.